pytmg/cli/Documentation.md

 from cli import CLI
 ```

-`cli` is the main file, and the `CLI` class is actually required for the script.
+`cli` is the main folder, and the `CLI` class is actually required for the script.

 ### Modules